Our Faculty

 Joseph Walsh

 He has created roles in Forsythe’s Pas/Parts 2016, Peck’s In the Countenance of Kings (The Protagonist), and Wheeldon’s Borealis.
-He has performed principal and featured roles in Balanchine’s The Prodigal Son, Diamonds, Rubies, Emeralds, Coppélia (Franz), Allegro Brillante, The Four Temperaments (Sanguinic), Rubies, Serenade, and Symphony in C; Cranko’s Onegin (Lensky); Forsythe’s The Vertiginous Thrill of Exactitude; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II (Solor); van Manen’s Solo and Variations for Two Couples; Morris’ Drink to Me Only With Thine Eyes; Possokhov’s Magrittomania and Swimmer (The Swimmer); Ratmansky’s Seven Sonatas and Shostakovich Trilogy; Robbins’ Dances at a Gathering (Brown) and In the Night; Scarlett’s Frankenstein, Fearful Symmetries and Hummingbird; and Wheeldon’s Prince in Cinderella, Continuum, Rush and Within the Golden Hour.
-Tomasson’s Nutcracker (Nutcracker Prince and King of the Snow) and Romeo & Juliet (Benvolio); Tomasson/Possokhov’s Don Quixote (Gypsy King); Caniparoli’s Lambarena;
+He has performed principal and featured roles in Balanchine’s The Prodigal Son, Diamonds, Rubies, Emeralds, Coppélia (Franz), Allegro Brillante, The Four Temperaments (Sanguinic), Rubies, Serenade, and Symphony in C; Cranko’s Onegin (Lensky); Forsythe’s The Vertiginous Thrill of Exactitude; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II (Solor); van Manen’s Solo and Variations for Two Couples; Morris’ Drink to Me Only With Thine Eyes; Possokhov’s Magrittomania and Swimmer (The Swimmer); Ratmansky’s Seven Sonatas and Shostakovich Trilogy; Robbins’ Dances at a Gathering (Brown) and In the Night; Scarlett’s Frankenstein, Fearful Symmetries and Hummingbird; and Wheeldon’s Prince in Cinderella, Continuum, Rush, Finale Finale and Within the Golden Hour.
+Tomasson’s The Nutcracker (Nutcracker Prince and King of the Snow) and Romeo & Juliet (Benvolio, Romeo); Tomasson/Possokhov’s Don Quixote (Basilio, Gypsy King); Caniparoli’s Lambarena.

 Elsewhere, Joseph danced principal roles in Cranko’s Onegin and Taming of the Shrew; Hynd’s The Merry Widow; MacMillan’s Manon; McIntyre’s Peter Pan; Stevenson’s Coppélia, The Nutcracker, and The Sleeping Beauty; Welch’s La Bayadère, Cinderella, Madame Butterfly, and Marie.
 His repertory includes other works by Balanchine, Forsythe, MacMillan, Morris, Welch and Wheeldon and ballets by Ashton, Barton, Bournonville, Bruce, Fonte, Kudelka, Kylián, Tharp, Tudor, Walsh.